THE MIRACLE OF LIFE, LEGS, AND LOVE.

-Entering this remote train station was risky; being arrested was constantly on my mind.
-Each time I left the security of The Wall to search for drinking water and food exposed me and my location.
+Entering a small village with a remote train station was risky; being arrested was constantly on my mind.
+Each time I left the security of The Wall ---in search of water and food--I was publically- exposed and so was my location.

-Resting for more than a few minutes was a dangerous luxury.
+Even stoppinng to rest-- for more than a few minutes-- was a dangerous luxury.
 I was constantly on-the-run.
 In the eyes of the Chinese Government---I was a fugitive.

-I had followed the railroad tracks to this location.
-Trains are the most popular way to travel in China and their train stations are well-maintained.
-There--I could expect a stove with boiling water, a bench as a place to rest, and—just maybe-- a less-obnoxious outdoor toilet.
-I was so very tired.
+All day, I'd been following railroad tracks to this location.
+Trains are the most popular way to travel in China and their train stations are always well-maintained.
+Here--I could expect a stove with boiling water, a bench as a place to rest, and—just maybe-- a less-obnoxious outdoor toilet.
+I was so-very tired.

-Pulling the camera from the safety of my backpack, it attracted the usual attention.
-Each day I took as many photos as possible to document my first-ever journey.
-It’s unlikely I’ll pass this way again.
+Pulling the camera from the safety of my backpack--- attracted the usual attention.
+Each day I took as many photos as possible to document this first-ever journey.
+It’s highly- unlikely I’ll pass this way again.

 Suddenly a door opened and the station manager ran toward me shouting excitedly-- in Chinese--while waving his arms in front of me.
 I gathered from his agitation that cameras weren’t allowed to photograph the ancient paintings.
-Remember, I didn’t speak Chinese and apparently, he didn’t speak English.
-Our verbal tug-of-war began then ended-abruptly as a young male voice on my right….spoke out:
+Remember, I spoke very-little Chinese and, apparently, he didn’t speak English.
+Our verbal tug-of-war began then ended-abruptly as a young male voice--- on my right--spoke out:

 “I will help you Missy Lady.
-I not speak it much but I write English”.
-The crowds parted as a young man with only one leg and leaning on a crutch-like stick…. hobbled toward me.
+I not speak it much but I write English.”
+The crowds parted as a young man with only one leg and leaning on a crutch-like stick---hobbled toward me.
 In what I describe as “hop-scotch” English, the young Chinese—looking to be in his young twenties-- introduced himself as Zhao Li Gong and apologized for his limited vocabulary.
-I assured him that, at this moment, he was my hero and his English words were like mania from heaven.
+I assured him that, at this moment, he was my hero and his English words were like manna from heaven.

 Grasping a small rock in his right hand (I later learned that Chinese are not allowed to be left-handed) he transformed one of the station’s plaster walls into a blackboard.
 He scratched-out beautiful English in cursive, as he answered my many questions.